usetania/usetania-static/content/roadmap/_index.en.md

 The 1.5.1 is a good start, but we have more works to do to make Tania the best companion for farmers and growers.

-We will highlight some topics that we want to focus on this year.

-* **Localisation**, we get some feedback from users in some non-English speaking countries to add localisation feature into Tania.
-* **IoT integration**, we want Tania to have a capability to record data from sensors and controlling some aspect on the farm.

-Our plans will evolve over time based on customer feedback and market opportunities.
-If you have feedback about what you think we should be working on, please get in touch with us on [Telegram](https://t.me/usetania).
-We appreciate any feedback and contributions from the community.